 How to Keep Your Organization’s Random Drug Testing Procedures Truly Impartial

-It’s important that the participants selected for drug testing complete random and no one feel targeted.
-Employees know that anyone can called up for the test so they also motivated to stay clean and sober all times.
+It’s important that the participants selected for drug testing complete random, and no one feels targeted.
+Employees know that anyone can be called up for the test, so they are also motivated to stay clean and sober at all times.

 Enter all of your employees into specialized selection software that randomly selects and generates a list of candidates for testing, as well as the date on which the test will be conducted.
 In this way, everyone will know that they all have the same probability of being picked by the random generator.

-In case a drug test has several screenings and a particular employee has already selected previously, he should still included in the next round with the same probability of selected again.
+In case a drug test has several screenings, and a particular employee has already selected previously, he should still include in the next round with the same probability of selected again.